pawelstempak/Octopus-CMS/README.md

 2. Create MySQL database and note its authorisation data.
 3. Go to URL https://yourdomain.com/INSTALL/install.php
 4. Complete the database connection data and create backend user.
-5. Thats it.
+5. That's it.
 Create your website.

 ## Bugs, issues and suggestions
 If you discover any bugs or issues with Octopus CMS, please inform me at pawelstempak@gmail.com.